Treatments and Services

 The Heart Transplant Program at Seattle Children’s provides compassionate, state-of-the-art care before, during and after transplant, with outcomes that are among the best in the nation.

 We treat infants, children, teens and young adults from birth through age 21.
-Our program was established in 1994, and since then our team has performed more than 170 pediatric heart transplants.
-Optum’s Clinical Sciences Institute listed our program as a Center of Excellence for 2016.
+Our program was established in 1994, and since then our team has performed more than 220 pediatric heart transplants.
+Optum’s Clinical Sciences Institute lists our program as a Center of Excellence.

 The transplant process requires extensive preparation and lifelong follow-up care.
 Our team has the medical and surgical expertise to handle even the most complex cases.
 If your child needs a heart transplant, Seattle Children’s is the best place to be.